 Just one town, Meriden, supported voting rights for black people in that referendum.
 Frederick Douglass went on to address the people of Meriden in 1868.
 Despite racist treatment by Stephen Ives, the landlord of the Meriden House where Douglass stayed, the speech was very well received.

-Ironically, present-day Hartford has a memorial plaque commemorating a speech by Stephen Douglas at the corner of Main and Pearl Streets.
+Ironically, present-day Hartford has a memorial plaque commemorating a speech by Stephen A. Douglas at the corner of Main and Pearl Streets.
 This slavery apologist came to town to drum up support for his failed presidential bid against Abraham Lincoln.

-Perhaps the “open sky” court under the First Church eaves, where Frederick Douglass first spoke in Hartford, is now a permanent Frederick Douglass memorial, thanks to Center Church and their pastor Rev. Damaris Whittaker.
+The “open sky” court under the First Church eaves, where Frederick Douglass first spoke in Hartford, is now a permanent Frederick Douglass memorial, thanks to Center Church and their pastor Rev. Damaris Whittaker.